This post slipped through the editorial net. So, I need to get it out there before November is a cold memory.

-November is the 9th Month of the Roman Calendar, 9 coming from the Latin for nine.
-But the Romans added two months to the calendar during the time of the Dictator, Julius Caesar (for his reforms click here) so it is now the 11th Month.
+November is the 9th Month of the Roman Calendar.
+Novem coming from the Latin for nine.
+But the Romans added two months to the calendar during the time of the Dictator, Julius Caesar (for his reforms click here).
+So 9th month is now the 11th.

 In Welsh it is ‘Tachwedd’ which means the month of slaughtering.
 Blōtmōnaþ (Blotmonath) in Anglo -Saxon – the month of blood.
 These reference the fact that this was the month when the surplus animals were slaughtered or as the historian, Venerable Bede has it, ‘the month of immolations’.
+In Irish the month of November is called sawhain.
+It is also the name of the festival marking the beginning of winter which starts at dusk on 31st October.
+We call it Halloween, the celts Sawhain or words similar. (see my post on Halloween).

-The image above from the Kalendar of Shepherds shows some aspects of November – star signs Scorpio and Sagittarius; Pigs are fattening up on the acorns in the forest and then being slaughtered, smoked or dried to preserve them through the hard winter.
-The text of the Kalendar gives a good summary of what early modern life in November was like.
+The image, at the top of the page, from the Kalendar of Shepherds shows some aspects of November – star signs Scorpio and Sagittarius; Pigs are fattening up on the acorns in the forest and then being slaughtered, smoked or dried to preserve them through the hard winter.
+The text of the Kalendar (read it below) gives a good summary of what early modern life in November was like.
 In summary, the day when the ‘poore die through want of Charitie’.

 Discover more from And Did Those Feet